newzavod/frontend-project-lvl2/README.md

 CLI (Command-line interface).

 ## Description
-Compares two configuration files and shows a difference in the process
+Compares two configuration files and shows a difference.

+in the process